DigitalLibrarian/DfCombatSniffer/README.md

 # DfCombatSniffer
 A tool for sniffing and analyzing Dwarf Fortress combat data.
+It smells great.
 Check the wiki for documentation.